Get insider access

 5. Best Budget Curved Gaming Monitor

-If you're looking for something on a budget, it's better to look for 16:9 monitors instead of ultrawide monitors, as those tend to cost more, and the Gigabyte GS27QC is a great option as a 16:9 monitor.
-It has a 1440p resolution like the Dell S3422DWG, but you don't get the same immersive gaming experience as there's less horizontal screen space.
+If you want something on a budget, it's better to look for 16:9 monitors instead of ultrawide monitors, which tend to cost more.
+The Gigabyte GS27QC is a great option.
+It has a 1440p resolution like the Dell S3422DWG, but you don't get the same immersive gaming experience because there's less horizontal screen space.
 Luckily, it has a slightly higher 170Hz max refresh rate and the same FreeSync VRR support with G-SYNC compatibility to reduce screen tearing.

 The main advantage of getting this over other budget gaming monitors is its impressive gaming performance with a great response time at its max refresh rate.
-While the response time is slower at 60Hz as there's more overshoot, it's still good enough for most gamers.
+While the response time is slower at 60Hz as there's more inverse ghosting, it's still good enough for most gamers.
 There are some downsides to the monitor, though, as it doesn't get very bright, so if you want a budget-friendly option that does, then consider the Dell S2722DGM.
-The Dell costs more and has worse motion handling, so it doesn't offer the same great value as the Gigabyte.
+However, the Dell costs more and has worse motion handling, so it doesn't offer the same great value as the Gigabyte.

 See our review